sys1169/Hao_Portfolio/AppleStore_Rating_Analysis.md

 # AppleStore Apps Rating Analysis (SQL)
-As a previous marketing assistant and a Apple lover, I am especially curious about the Applestore market and what makes an app receive high ratings.
+As a previous marketing assistant and a Apple lover, I am especially curious about what makes an app receive high ratings in AppleStore.

 ## Research Questions
 i.
 Which genre has the highest share of (active) apps in the market?